huggingface/dataset-viewer/docs/source/quick_start.md

 </curl>
 </inferencesnippet>

-This returns the available configuration and splits in the dataset:
+This returns the available subsets and splits in the dataset:

 ```json
 {